driver1357/cellwise-clustering/README.md

 # cellwise-clustering
-The code corresponds to the article's cellwise clustering algorithm L.A Garcia-Escudero et al, Cluster analysis with cellwise trimming and applications for the robust clustering of curves
+The code corresponds to the proposal for "cluster analysis with cellwise trimming" (by LA.
+García-Escudero.
+D. Rivera-García, A. Mayo-Iscar and J. Ortega).
+This code  is under development.